Skip to content

 - increment.test.js

-If you call vi.mock in a test file without a factory provided, it will find a file in the __mocks__ folder to use as a module:
+If you call vi.mock in a test file without a factory or options provided, it will find a file in the __mocks__ folder to use as a module:

 ts